omvmike/fake-entity-service/README.md

 }
 ```

-Additionally to constructor you usually need to describe `setFakeFields` method to generate fake data.
+Additionally to `constructor` method you usually want to describe `setFakeFields` method to generate fake data.
-It's a basic option to generate fake data.
 This method is describes default values for the entity fields.
 You can override these values in the `create` and `createMany` methods later to generate specific data for your tests.
+However you can skip this method.
+In this case you need to pass all required fields to the `create` and `createMany` methods.

 It's convenient to use some data generation library like `faker-js` to generate fake data for your tests but you can
 use any other library or even write your own data generation code.
 It's also possible to describe nested entities and parent entities.
 See below.